Th3Gam3rz/Snapspot-Framework/README.md

 # Snapspot-Framework
-A new, minimal CSS framework built with ultra-fast page load times in mind.
+A new, minimal CSS framework built with fast page load times and modularity in mind.
 A must have framework for any website!
+This is by no means the fastest CSS framework or the most minimal, but we think that it is a very good medium between minimal and modular.

 # Why Snapspot?
 There are tons of other CSS frameworks, and I mean **tons**.
 Most frameworks either have too much content and so people get lost in all of their different modules that they have or expansions that they offer, or that they are not clean and minimal.
 Snapspot aims to fix both of those problems.